MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/troubleshoot/cannot-authenticate-or-must-authenticate-twice.md

 ms.localizationpriority: medium
 ---

-# User cannot authenticate or must authenticate twice
+# User can't authenticate or must authenticate twice

 This article addresses several issues that can cause problems that affect user authentication.